~~ Summer Hours start MAY 1, 2023 ~~

 For the County Road Association of MI website.
-On the menu on the left side of the home page there is a link for the Seasonal Road Restrictions for all MI counties.
+Click "Business" on the menu on the top of the home page, then click Seasonal Weight Restrictions.
+There is a link for the Seasonal Road Restrictions for all MI counties.

 For MDOT’s home page.
-The “Getting Around” area in the center has links to a state map and information on construction projects on the state trunkline.
+The “Travel” tab has links to information on construction projects on the state trunkline.

 Phone: 877-867-9444 (toll free)